enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/parameters.rst

 Parameter name is case-sensitive.

-.. note:: the mavenRepo is the only parameter that can be specified multiple times.
-There must be at least one repository specified.
+.. note:: There must be at least one Maven repository specified.
 	If using Maven central, please specify 'http://repo1.maven.org/maven2/' and not one the numerous other aliases that exist.
 	Maven Central is only used if explicitly specified (which is the default).